10779692/GRAPQL-API-NODE-SERVER/README.md

 1. Clone repository into Github: https://github.com/10779692/GRAPQL-API-NODE-SERVER.git

+2. Run the command "cd GRAPQL-API-NODE-SERVER"

-2. Run "cd my-yoga-server"
+3. Run the command "cd my-yoga-server"

-3. Run the command "npm i graphql-yoga prisma-binding
+4. Run the command "npm i graphql-yoga prisma-binding

-4. Run the command "node src/index.js"
+5. Run the command "node src/index.js"

-5. Your playground should start on "http://localhost:4000"
+6. Your playground should start on "http://localhost:4000"

 ![Image of playground-layout](<img src="playground-layout.png">)

-6. To run a posts query, use the following schema:
+7. To run a posts query, use the following schema:

     `query {
   posts(searchString: "insert title here or leave blank to retrieve all posts") {